-The system includes predefined Sea clutter settings for harbor and offshore conditions for all radar systems except Halo, in addition to the manual mode where you can adjust the settings.
-For all radar systems except Halo, you select Sea clutter modes from the menu, or by a long press on the rotary knob.
+The system includes predefined Sea clutter settings for harbor and offshore conditions, in addition to the manual mode where you can adjust the settings.
+You select Sea clutter modes from the menu.
 You can only adjust the Sea clutter value in manual mode.